-Fort Sheridan LCFP is a 4.5 mile heavily trafficked loop trail located near Lake Forest, IL that features a lake and is rated as moderate.
+Fort Sheridan Loop Trail is a 1.9 mile heavily trafficked loop trail located near Lake Forest, IL that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash